Art-Sells/Arells/Build-Notes.md

 ## Arells Build Notes...

 ## MVP
-- Pages separated like so: main/profile-name/asset-name
+- Pages separated like so: main/store-name/asset-name
 - Start with Polygon/Coinbase (USDC) [use GPT4 as help] [CrossMint Payment (Integrate Arells in Email) Api...
 Contact sales for Bank Statements]
 - Ensure Each Page has differing MetaDescriptions
 - Add "Change-After-Test" over every href.
 - Change Home.css everytime updloading (ask GPT4 About Metadate reloading)?
-- Don't Forget About SiteMap/s (only for pages to be shown)
+- Don't Forget About SiteMap/s
-- Remove "Wallet ConnecteD"

 ### Wallet:
 - Test with Metamask/Mumbai-USDC
 - Mainnet with Coinbase/Polygon-USDC
-- Loading Screen while connecting
-- Wallet Connected Modal after Success
 - Connect Address to Profile-LogIn.
 If Address connected to Profile/Automatically logs you in

 ### Home